 - These guidelines describe VNF environment and provide an overview of what the VNF developer needs to know to operate and be compliant with ONAP.

 - These guidelines contains high level expectations and references to specific requirements documentation for VNFs or PNFs which are applicable to the current release of ONAP.

 - Part of the guidelines also contains visionary recommendations for future functionality that could be desirable for ONAP future releases.

 - Conformance requirements are in the VNF/PNF Requirements document.

-The requirements and guidelines defined herein are intended to facilitate industry discussion, participation alignment and evolution toward comprehensive and actionable VNF/PNF best practices.
+The requirements and guidelines defined herein are intended to facilitate industry discussion, participation alignment and evolution toward comprehensive and actionable VNF or PNF best practices.
 Integration costs are a significant impediment to the development and deployment of new services.
-We envision developing open source industry processes and best practices leading eventually to VNF/PNF standards supporting commercial acquisition of VNFs/PNFs with minimal integration costs.
+We envision developing open source industry processes and best practices leading eventually to VNF or PNF standards supporting commercial acquisition of VNFs or PNFs with minimal integration costs.
 Traditional PNFs have all been unique like snowflakes and required expensive custom integration, whereas VNF products and services should be designed for easier integration just like LegoTM blocks.
 For example, by standardizing on common actions and related APIs supported by VNFs, plug and play integration is assured, jumpstarting automation with management frameworks.
 Onboarding VNFs would no longer require complex and protracted integration or development activities thus maximizing automation and minimizing integration cost.
 Creating VNF open source environments, best practices and standards provides additional benefits to the NFV ecosystems such as: